pingcap/docs/develop/dev-guide-connection-parameters.md

 ## Connection pool

-Building TiDB (MySQL) connections are relatively expensive (for OLTP scenarios at least).
+Building TiDB (MySQL) connections is relatively expensive (for OLTP scenarios at least).
 Because in addition to building a TCP connection, connection authentication is also required.
 Therefore, the client usually saves the TiDB (MySQL) connections to the connection pool for reuse.

 Java has many connection pool implementations such as [HikariCP](https://github.com/brettwooldridge/HikariCP), [tomcat-jdbc](https://tomcat.apache.org/tomcat-7.0-doc/jdbc-pool.html), [druid](https://github.com/alibaba/druid), [c3p0](https://www.mchange.com/projects/c3p0/), and [dbcp](https://commons.apache.org/proper/commons-dbcp/).
 TiDB does not limit which connection pool you use, so you can choose whichever you like for your application.